-Investment: You have multiple investment options - including pre-mixed options - to make it super simple
+Investment: You have multiple investment options to make it super simple

-Getting paid: You decide the amount you get paid and how often – monthly, quarterly, half-yearly or annually2
+Getting paid2: You decide the amount of income you want to receive and how often – monthly, quarterly, half-yearly or annually.

-Withdrawing: You can withdraw3 some or all of your smartMonday PENSION retirement balance at any time
+Withdrawing: You can withdraw some or all of your smartMonday PENSION account balance at any time.

 smartMonday PENSION

-With smartMonday PENSION you can receive regular income payments (with no maximum annual payment limit) in retirement while your super stays invested, giving you the potential for more investment returns throughout your retirement.
+With smartMonday PENSION you can receive regular income payments (with no maximum annual payment limit) in retirement while your super stays invested in a tax-free environment1 (up to the limits set by the Government), giving you the potential for greater investment returns throughout your retirement.

 Is this the right option for you?
 Ask your financial adviser; or if you don’t have one, talk to a smartCoach.